elklein96/gitpapers-blog/Getting_Started_Android.md

         android:text="Click me!" />

+> We just created a button called "helloButton" and a TextView called "helloLabel".
+Both will be drawn when the app is started.

+In the `MainActivity.java` file, you'll notice that a lot of auto-generated code is already there.
+We'll be focusing on the `onCreate` function.

+> When an Android app is launched, the first function to "fire off" is `onCreate`.

+After the line `setContentView(R.layout.activity_main);` insert the following: (There will be errors, just ignore for now)

+	Button helloButton = (Button) findViewById(R.id.helloButton);
+    final TextView label = (TextView) findViewById(R.id.helloLabel);

+	helloButton.setOnClickListener(new OnClickListener (){
+		@Override
+		public void onClick(View view){

+		}
+	});

+* In Eclipse, select **Source -> Organize Imports**.

 * What did we just do?

-First, we created a Button and a TextView, linked the button to the button in `activity_main.xml` (the layout file) and assigned it a listener in `onCreate` (the Main Activity).
-This means that when the app is launched, a button is drawn on the screen (due to the XML) and will listen for a click.
+	1. We created a Button and a TextView.
+	2. We linked the button in the layout file to a button in the `onCreate` method, where we named it `helloButton`.
+	3. We linked the TextView in the layout file to a TextView in the `onCreate` method, where we named it `helloLabel`.
+	4. We assigned the button a listener in `onCreate` (the Main Activity).

 * Next, we need to tell the program what to do when the button is clicked.